-Odorous House Ants in El Paso TX and Anthony NM
+Odorous House Ants in El Paso TX

 Odorous house ants get their name from the rotten, coconut-like odor they give off when crushed.
 These ant pests create large colonies with multiple queens that split to form subcolonies.
 As a result, eliminating odorous house ants can be very frustrating for homeowners.
 Odorous house ants are non-hostile toward workers from related subcolonies, which allows them to dominate large areas quickly.
 Referred to as sugar ants, they prefer to eat honeydew which is produced from aphids and mealybugs.
 Odorous house ants can become an issue when they invade homes during heavy rains when the honeydew of plants is washed away.